cimdalli/redux-ts/README.md

 import { StoreBuilder } from 'redux-ts'
 import { authReducer } from './reducers/authReducer'

-const store = new StoreBuilder<StoreState>()
+export const [store, mapStoreToProps] = new StoreBuilder<StoreState>() .withInitialState({test:true})
-  .withInitialState({test:true})
   .withMiddleware()
   .withReducer("auth", authReducer)
   .withDevTools()
   .build();
 }

-export { mapStoreToProps } = store
 ```

 - As generic parameter, it requires store state type in order to match given reducers and the state.
 - Any number of middleware, enhancer or reducer can be used to build the state.
-- `mapStoreToProps` is public method that is exposed from store object.
+- `mapStoreToProps` is a dummy method that returns passed parameter again.
 This method can be used to map store object to props which are consumed from connected components.
 Return type is `MapStateToPropsParam` which is compatible with [connect](https://react-redux.js.org/api/connect).

 ### Actions